-    Specialist options and lab placements are selected from a set of available taught courses and lab opportunities offered from the faculty in the department.
-Taught courses and lab placements are roughly organized in strands, so that you can choose to concentrate in an area of research such as Language, Cognition, Perception and Action, and Social Psychology, if you so wish.
-This means that you can have a lab placement, a taught course and your dissertation conducted in the same research area, although you can also choose to learn about different fields.
+Specialist options are selected from a set of available taught courses or Advanced Modules offered from the faculty in the department.
+These modules are roughly organized in strands, so that you can choose to concentrate in an area of research such as Language, Memory, Cognition, Perception and Action, and Social Psychology, or take modules from different fields.
+This means that you can have one or two taught modules and your dissertation conducted in the same research area, or you can choose to learn about different fields.

-    Modules are assessed through a variety of different assignments and exams including laboratory reports, multiple choice questions, critical analysis of published papers, short notes on a range of topics, and a dissertation and poster presentation based on the Empirical Project.
+Modules are assessed through a variety of different assignments and exams including laboratory reports, programming exercises, multiple choice questions, critical analysis of published papers, short essays on a range of topics, and a dissertation and poster based on the Empirical Project.

 The empirical project enables students to participate in the design and implementation of a theoretically-motivated piece of pure or applied research in Experimental Psychology interpreted in its broadest sense.
 Many of the projects are published in academic journals.

 Here are some examples of recent projects completed by students on this course:

 This course will follow closely Andy Field's book "Discovering Statistics Using SPSS".
 The course as a whole is an advanced 'refresher' course.
 It assumes a basic knowledge of statistics and experimental design, but starts from first principles.
 In this sense no common background is assumed.
 By the end of the course, you will be proficient in the more common statistical techniques used in experimental psychology, and for those techniques that we are unable to cover in detail, you will develop the confidence to find out about them through reading those parts of the Field book which won't be covered on the course.